 Available Platforms: MT4, MT5 for desktop, tablet, web & mobile

-1) Safety: The XM trading website is run by XM Global Limited which is licensed by the International Financial Services Commission (IFSC) of Belize.
+1) Safety: The XM trading website is run by XM Global Limited which is licensed/regulated by the International Financial Services Commission (IFSC) of Belize.
 Additionally, XM group companies are regulated by the Australian Securities and Exchange Commission (ASIC), Cyprus Securities and Exchange Commission (CySEC), and Dubai Financial Services Authority (DFSA).

 2) Fees: XM charges a tight floating spread and variable commission which depends on the type of account held by e trader.
 The average spread is 1.7 pips for trading the EURUSD currency pair through the Standard account.
 A commission of $0.04 per share with a minimum commission of $1 is charged for trading US shares through the Shares account.